willfurnass/sheffield_hpc/bessemer/software/apps/tensorflow.rst

 In order to to install to your home directory,
 Conda is used to create a virtual python environment for installing your local version of TensorFlow.

-First request an interactive session, e.g. with :ref:`slurm_interactive`.
+First request an interactive session, e.g. with :ref:`submit_interactive_bessemer`.

 Then TensorFlow can be installed by the following: ::